bitofhope/package-33c3/README.md

 # The info-beamer hosted package running at 33c3

+## NOTE!
+This is a modified version with poorly written ad-hoc code.
+Check upstream for a better base until code has been improved.

 For 33c3 I've developed a new approach to scheduling and layout.
 [Last year's version](https://github.com/info-beamer/package-32c3-screens) uses a mostly fixed layout of scroller, main content and an